dabeaz/curio/docs/reference.rst

 Streams
 ^^^^^^^

-A stream is an asynchronous file-like object that wraps around an existing I/O primitive that natively implements proper non-blocking I/O.
-Curio implements two basic classes:
+A stream is an asynchronous file-like object that wraps around an object that natively implements non-blocking I/O.  Curio implements two basic classes:

 .. class:: FileStream(fileobj)